tropiano/tropianhs/_posts/2025-06-06-may-report.md

 ## The future

 Re-reading this update, I think I am doing too many things at once.
 I am definitely trying the strategy of throwing spaghetti at the wall and see what sticks, but I am sticking with projects that don't work for too long.
 Spending time on things that don't work is not a good idea, but I also have a hard time letting go and understanding what is not worth my time anymore.
+Maybe I will give one full month of attention to each of my projects and if it doesn't get traction I kill it?
+Could be a good strategy.

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co